RAMON PACHECO PARDO

 KF-VUB Korea Chair Holder

 He holds a PhD in International Relations from the London School of Economics and Political Science (LSE).
-Dr Pacheco Pardo is also Committee Member at CSCAP EU and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
+Prof. Pacheco Pardo is also Committee Member at CSCAP EU.
 He has held visiting positions at Korea University, the Lee Kuan Yew School of Public Policy and Melbourne University.
-Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial boards of East Asia: An International Quarterly, EU-China Observer and Global Studies Journal.
+Prof. Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial boards of East Asia: An International Quarterly, EU-China Observer, Korea Europe Review and Global Studies Journal.

-His publications include the book North Korea-US Relations under Kim Jong Il: The Quest for Normalization? published in 2014 and translated into Korean in 2016.
-He has participated in track 1.5 or 2 dialogues with South Korea, North Korea, China and Japan, given testimony before the European Parliament and advised the OECD, the European External Action Service, the South Korean Ministry of Foreign Affairs, and the United Kingdom’s Cabinet and Foreign & Commonwealth offices.
+His publications include the book North Korea-US Relations from Kim Jong Il to Kim Jong Un, published in 2019.
+He has participated in track 1.5 and 2 dialogues with South Korea, North Korea, China and Japan.
+Prof. Pacheco Pardo has testified before the European Parliament and advised the OECD, the European External Action Service, the South Korean Ministry of Foreign Affairs, and the United Kingdom’s Cabinet and Foreign & Commonwealth offices.
 He is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.